qwd/dev-site/content/en/docs/best-practices/security-guidelines.md

 When using [JWT](/en/docs/configuration/authentication/#json-web-token/) for authentication in front-end or client-side applications, we recommend that you store the Private KEY in a secure authentication server, which will issue a Token to your application and then request data from QWeather by your application.

-<strong>Always keep the connection between the application and the authentication server is secure.</strong>
+**Always keep the connection between the application and the authentication server is secure.**

 ## Using proxy server

 For front-end or client-side applications, you can set up a proxy server where the API KEY or Private KEY is stored and your application sends requests to us through the proxy server.

-<strong>Always keep the connection between the application and the proxy server is secure.</strong>
+**Always keep the connection between the application and the proxy server is secure.**

 ## Encrypt KEY